-Just for the record, I consider the Dutch my absolute favourite nationality and adore the people I know in the Netherlands.
-The girl in this illustration isn’t Dutch at all.
+Just for the record, the Dutch are my absolute favourite nationality and adore the people I know in the Netherlands.
+The girl in this illustration isn’t Dutch at all but an English girl in Dutch national dress.
+Typical tourist!

 Illustration in watercolour and graphite.
 Prints available to buy at my tictail shop which will be up and running soon.